GeekGalaxy/keycap/readme.txt

 * Introduction

 Keycap is a simple keystroke logger for Windows XP or newer Windows desktop and server operating systems.
+It logs the key pressed, the date and time of the press and the active window.
 It is intended solely for educational purposes.
 Keycap is meant to demonstrate one approach to software based keyboard API logging.
 Keycap does not require system wide kernel hooks or other low-level integration.
 It can be executed by normal users.